nigjo/gedviews/README.md

 Each plugin should create a "`gedviewPage`" instance with a `printGedviewFamily(fam, ged)` method.
-This is called as soon as all data from the stored gedcom file is loaded and ready.
+This is called as soon as all data from the stored GEDCOM file is loaded and ready.
 This may be called more than once.

 The `fam` Parameter is the current selected `Family` record.